pcingola/SnpEff/src/docs/examples.md

 **Computer hardware:** The materials required for this protocol are:

 * a computer running a Unix operating system (Linux, OS.X),
-* at least 4GB of RAM
+* at least 16GB of RAM
-* at least 1Gb of free disk space,
+* at least 8Gb of free disk space,
-* Java version 1.8 or higher installed, and
+* Java
-* a reasonably fast internet connection.
+* a reasonably fast internet connection

 Users of Windows computers can install CygWin, a free Linux-like environment for Windows, although the precise commands listed in the protocol may need to adapted.